Alma Selwood Euro High-Grade

 Countries where the fund is registered:

-Luxembourg, Austria, Germany, France, UK, Italy, Finland
+Luxembourg, Austria, Germany, France, UK, Italy, Finland, Ireland

 Sustainability-related disclosures: